“Voodoo Lady” is the funk track on Ween’s Chocolate & Cheese album. The song bounces along nicely (ahem).

 Awesome slow jam from the oddly named Beerlover, I love the way he teases the vocal bits and groove.
-His music usually leans towards the French Disco style, but this slower style is what I really love.

 Casual Connection takes on Kashif’s kinda corny “Stone Love” and flips it into something that is actually funky.